JosephPBaruch/data_web_app/README.md

 ## TODO
 > Located within each documnet.

-## Nodes
-* With functions make sure to implement callbacks as network responses take time to complete.
-* know what callbacks are.

 ### Terminating a Local Host Server
 - sudo lsof -i :<port number>
 - kill -9 <PID>